uabrc/uabrc.github.io/docs/data_management/lts/lts_cores.md

     The `cp` command above specifies 10 CPUs to use for transfer to increase throughput.
 This value should be changed based on the number of cores available in your job if you're copying using Cheaha.
 <!-- markdownlint-enable MD046 -->

 [Globus](interfaces.md#globus) is another option for transferring data using a GUI as opposed to a command line.
-When using Globus, you will need to set up the LTS endpoint using the credentials for the lab account.
+When using Globus, you will need to set up the LTS endpoint using the credentials for the lab allocation.
 Access the LTS endpoint in both window panes and type the names of the buckets to transfer to and from.
 See the image below as an example

 ![!Example for transferring data from core LTS bucket to lab LTS bucket](images/globus-transfer-from-core.png)